RobHolme/HL7-Powershell-Module/readme.md

 __-Value <string[]>__: The new value to set the item to.

-__-UpdateAllRepeats__: Update all occurances  identified by -ItemPosition
+__-UpdateAllRepeats__: Update all occurrences identified by -ItemPosition

 __-AppendToExistingValue__: The value supplied by the '-Value' parameter is appended to the original value in the message (instead of replacing it).

-___-Filter <string[]>___ Only includes messages where a HL7 item equals a  specific value.
+__-Filter <string[]>__ Only includes messages where a HL7 item equals a  specific value.
 The format is: HL7Item=value.
 The HL7Item part  of the filter is of  the  same  format as the  -ItemPosition parameter.
 The -Filter parameter accepts a list of filters (separated by a comma).
 If a list of filters is provided then a message must match +all+ conditions to be included.

 Filter Examples:
 * `-Filter MSH-9=ADT^A05` This filter would only include messages that had "ADT^A05" as the value for the MSH-9 field.